timoxley/columnify/Readme.md

 ```

 ### Maximum and Minimum Column Widths
-You can define the `maxWidth` and `minWidth` globally, or for specified columns.
-By default wrapping will happen at word boundaries.
-Empty cells or those which do not fill the `maxWidth`/`minWidth` will be padded with spaces.
+As with all options, you can define the `maxWidth` and `minWidth` globally, or for specified columns.
+By default, wrapping will happen at word boundaries.
+Empty cells or those which do not fill the `minWidth` will be padded with spaces.

 ```javascript
 var columns = columnify([{